-- ◆ Echo/Chargen Attack Attacks in which the echo service repeats anything sent to it, and the chargen (character generator) service generates a continuous stream of data.
+- Echo/Chargen Attack Attacks in which the echo service repeats anything sent to it, and the chargen (character generator) service generates a continuous stream of data.
 When used together, they create an infinite loop and result in a denial-of-service.
 (Default: Disabled) - Echo/Chargen Attack Rate Maximum allowed rate.
-(Range: 64-2000 kbits/second; Default: 1000 kbits/second)

-- Smurf Attack Attacks in which a perpetrator generates a large amount of spoofed ICMP Echo Request traffic to the broadcast destination IP address (255.255.255), all of which uses a spoofed source address of the intended victim.
+(Range: 64-2000 kbits/ second; Default: 1000 kbits/second) - Smurf Attack Attacks in which a perpetrator generates a large amount of spoofed ICMP Echo Request traffic to the broadcast destination IP address (255.255.255.255), all of which uses a spoofed source address of the intended victim.
 The victim should crash due to the many interrupts required to send ICMP Echo response packets.
-(Default: Enabled) - ◆ TCP Flooding Attack Attacks in which a perpetrator sends a succession of TCP SYN requests (with or without a spoofed-Source IP) to a target and never returns ACK packets.
+(Default: Enabled) - TCP Flooding Attack Attacks in which a perpetrator sends a succession of TCP SYN requests (with or without a spoofed-Source IP) to a target and never returns ACK packets.
 These half-open connections will bind resources on the target, and no new connections can be made, resulting in a denial of service.
-(Default: Disabled) - ◆ TCP Flooding Attack Rate Maximum allowed rate.
-(Range: 64-2000 kbits/ second; Default: 1000 kbits/second) - ◆ TCP Null Scan A TCP NULL scan message is used to identify listening TCP ports.
+(Default: Disabled) - TCP Flooding Attack Rate Maximum allowed rate.
+(Range: 64-2000 kbits/ second; Default: 1000 kbits/second) - TCP Null Scan A TCP NULL scan message is used to identify listening TCP ports.
 The scan uses a series of strangely configured TCP packets which contain a sequence number of 0 and no flags.
 If the target's TCP port is closed, the target replies with a TCP RST (reset) packet.
 If the target TCP port is open, it simply discards the TCP NULL scan.
-(Default: Enabled) - ◆ TCP-SYN/FIN Scan A TCP SYN/FIN scan message is used to identify listening TCP ports.
+(Default: Enabled) - TCP-SYN/FIN Scan A TCP SYN/FIN scan message is used to identify listening TCP ports.
 The scan uses a series of strangely configured TCP packets which contain SYN (synchronize) and FIN (finish) flags.
 If the target's TCP port is closed, the target replies with a TCP RST (reset) packet.
 If the target TCP port is open, it simply discards the TCP SYN FIN scan.
+(Default: Enabled)

-(Default: Enabled) - ◆ TCP Xmas Scan A so-called TCP XMAS scan message is used to identify listening TCP ports.
+- TCP Xmas Scan A so-called TCP XMAS scan message is used to identify listening TCP ports.
 This scan uses a series of strangely configured TCP packets which contain a sequence number of 0 and the URG, PSH and FIN flags.
 If the target's TCP port is closed, the target replies with a TCP RST packet.
 If the target TCP port is open, it simply discards the TCP XMAS scan.
-(Default: Enabled) - ◆ TCP/UDP Packets with Port 0 Protects against DoS attacks in which the TCP or UDP source port or destination port is set to zero.
-This technique may be used as a form of DoS attack, or it may just indicate a problem with the source device.
-When this command is enabled, the switch will drop these packets.
 (Default: Enabled) - UDP Flooding Attack Attacks in which a perpetrator sends a large number of UDP packets (with or without a spoofed-Source IP) to random ports on a remote host.
 The target will determine that application is listening at that port, and reply with an ICMP Destination Unreachable packet.
 It will be forced to send many ICMP packets, eventually leading it to be unreachable by other clients.
-(Default: Disabled) - ◆ UDP Flooding Attack Rate Maximum allowed rate.
-(Range: 64-2000 kbits/second; Default: 1000 kbits/second)

-- ◆ WinNuke Attack Attacks in which affected the Microsoft Windows 3.1x/95/ NT operating systems.
+(Default: Disabled) - UDP Flooding Attack Rate Maximum allowed rate.
+(Range: 64-2000 kbits/ second; Default: 1000 kbits/second) - WinNuke Attack Attacks in which affected the Microsoft Windows 3.1x/95/ NT operating systems.
 In this type of attack, the perpetrator sends the string of OOB out-of-band (OOB) packets contained a TCP URG flag to the target computer on TCP port 139 (NetBIOS), casing it to lock up and display a "Blue Screen of Death."
 This did not cause any damage to, or change data on, the computer's hard disk, but any unsaved data would be lost.
 Microsoft made patches to prevent the WinNuke attack, but the OOB packets.
 (Default: Disabled) - WinNuke Attack Rate Maximum allowed rate.
 (Range: 64-2000 kbits/second; Default: 1000 kbits/second)